dtlam2601/Data-engineering-zoomcamp/week_4_analytics_engineering/readme.md

      - Analytics Engineer: introduce the good software engineering practices from the data engineer to the efforts of the data analysts and the data scients.
      - Data Analyst: is going to be using the data hosted in that infrestructure to answer questions and solve the problems
    - Tooling
-     - Data loading: pipe tool  or stich or it could be ..
+     - Data loading: pipe tool  or stich or it could be: Prefect, Airflow
      - Data storing: cloud data warehouses like: BigQuery, Snowflake, Redshift
      - Data modeling: dbt or Dataform
-     - Data presentation: bi tools like Google Data Studio, Looker, Mode, and Tableau.
+     - Data presentation: bi tools like Google Data Studio, Looker, Mode, and Tableau
  * ETL vs ELT
    - ETL
      - Extract (sources) > Transform > Load (Data Warehouse) > Reporting